-YCP's introducer agreement with CMIM would always have made this exclusion unavailable - because the introducer, rather than the trustee, was soliciting the advice.
-I also can't see that any of the other exemptions set out at COBS 4.12.1R were available either - not least because Mr M doesn't appear to have been a high net worth or sophisticated investor and didn't have any of the other professions or roles specified.
+Note 3 essentially said that anyone with a business relationship with the firm including an introducer or appointed representative, is 'connected' to it.
+So it's clear that the introducer agreement with CMIM by which YCP and its sister companies procured Mr W's business would always have made this exclusion unavailable too.
+I also can't see that any of the other exemptions set out at COBS 4.12.1R were available either - not least because Mr W doesn't appear to have been a high net worth or sophisticated investor and didn't have any of the other professions or roles specified.

-The only reasonable conclusion I can therefore draw from this is that CMIM unlawfully promoted the TRG investment to Mr M, in contravention of s.238 of FSMA.
-Moreover it ought reasonably to have been aware that other parties who promoted the investment to Mr M previously were likely also in contravention of FSMA - because they were themselves unregulated and/or couldn't rely on a valid exemption either.
+The only reasonable conclusion I can therefore draw from this is that CMIM unlawfully promoted the TRG investment to Mr W, in contravention of s.238 of FSMA.
+Moreover it ought reasonably to have been aware that other parties who promoted the investment to Mr W previously were likely also in contravention of FSMA - because they were themselves unregulated and/or couldn't rely on a valid exemption either.

-CMIM's position that Mr M paid no attention to or was misled by the 'dear Trustee' letter
+CMIM's position that Mr W paid no attention to or was misled by the 'dear Trustee' letter

-CMIM believes CGL's reference to the 'dear Trustee' letter was intentionally misleading, as it encouraged Mr M to confirm that he believed CMIM to be an 'appropriately qualified adviser' for the purposes of PA'95 - meaning that in effect Mr M thought he'd received 'suitability advice'.
-I don't find this misleading to the extent that it would materially alter CMIM's culpability, as this pre-supposes that Mr M would have understood the difference between 'advice' and 'suitability advice'.
+CMIM believes CGL's reference to the 'dear Trustee' letter was intentionally misleading, as it encouraged Mr W to confirm that he believed CMIM to be an 'appropriately qualified adviser' for the purposes of PA'95 - meaning that in effect Mr W thought he'd received 'suitability advice'.
+I don't find this misleading to the extent that it would materially alter CMIM's culpability, as this pre-supposes that Mr W would have understood the difference between 'advice' and 'suitability advice'.

-Mr M was a lay-trustee, which CMIM knew, and unsophisticated in financial matters.
-So I think he the most he would have reasonably understood was that he was getting an appropriately qualified opinion on whether he should include TRG in his SSAS (or in layman's terms and as implied by s.36 of PA'95, its suitability for his SSAS).
-I can't see that Mr M was misled if CMIM now considers it wasn't appropriately qualified to give that advice.
-And at a fundamental level, I don't think Mr M's inclination (or otherwise) to read the 'dear Trustee' letter materially alters the outcome because, as I've set out above:
+Mr W was a lay-trustee, which CMIM knew, and unsophisticated in financial matters.
+So I think he the most he would have reasonably understood was that he was getting an appropriately qualified opinion on whether he should include TRG in his SSAS (or in layman's terms and as implied by s.36 of PA'95, its 'suitability' for his SSAS).
+I can't see that Mr W was misled if CMIM now considers it wasn't appropriately qualified to give that advice.
+And at a fundamental level, I don't think Mr W's inclination (or otherwise) to read the 'dear Trustee' letter materially alters the outcome because, as I've set out above:

-- Whether something counts as an inducement depends in part on how it would be received by a reasonable person; not necessarily someone (Mr M) that CMIM considers wasn't inclined to read the letter. - Whether it was also a significant step in securing the investment is largely answered by the fact CGL required Mr M to take this advice, irrespective of the level of attention he paid to it.

-• So, it's plainly wrong to say that this letter 'might just as well have not existed', as the investment in my view was promoted unlawfully - and that fundamentally affects the outcome of the complaint.
+- Whether something counts as an inducement depends in part on how it would be received by a reasonable person; not necessarily someone (Mr W) that CMIM considers wasn't inclined to read the letter. - Whether it was also a significant step in securing the investment is largely answered by the fact CGL required Mr W to take this advice, irrespective of the level of attention he paid to it. - So, it's plainly wrong to say that this letter 'might just as well have not existed', as the investment in my view was promoted unlawfully and that fundamentally affects the outcome of the complaint.